The Road to Data Breach Preparedness: Overcoming the Challenges

 The study revealed several ways companies fail to use their data breach plans effectively.
 For example:

-- 38% of organizations don’t have a set time for reviewing and updating their data breach plans.
+- 38% of organizations do not have a set time for reviewing and updating their data breach plans.

-- 29% have not reviewed or updated their plan since it was put in place.
+- 29% have not reviewed or updated their plan since it was implemented.

-- 26% of organizations don’t practice their plan and 64% don’t practice it because it is not a priority.
+- 26% of organizations do not practice their plans, and 64% do not prioritize practicing them.